-It was a terrible tragedy that brought Free The Children to China.
-In 2002, 38 children between the ages of eight and 11 were killed in a factory explosion while putting together fireworks to pay for their schooling.
+A terrible tragedy brought Free The Children to China.
+In 2002, 38 children, aged 8 to 11, were killed in an explosion at a fireworks factory where they worked to support their families.

-Those 38 children lost their lives because they were forced into dangerous labor rather than being enrolled in school, a problem that can be seen all across China.
+Those children lost their lives because they were forced into dangerous labor instead of attending school, a problem that can be seen all across China.

-China’s education system is woefully underfunded and there is a shortage of schools in rural areas.
-That means many rural students must take a long, difficult, and often incredibly dangerous trek to get to class.
+China’s education system is woefully underfunded and there is often a shortage of schools in rural areas.
+That means many students must take a long, difficult, and often dangerous trek to get to class.

 Other children can’t go to school at all.
-Going to school costs money, and the poverty prevalent in rural China forces many children to work to help support their families rather than go to school.
-In fact, more than five million Chinese children don’t attend school, and are working in situations of child labor.
+Going to school costs money, and the poverty prevalent in rural China forces many children into factories instead of classrooms.
+In fact, it is estimated that more than five million Chinese children work as laborers.

 In response to the tragedy at the fireworks factory, Free The Children partnered with local governments to build and furnish more schools in rural communities.

-Here are some of the projects we are proud to work on in China:
+Here are some of the initiatives we are proud to work on in China:

 Children living in rural China are often hobbled by poverty and underfunded schools.
 Free The Children works in rural communities to help remove barriers to attending school.
 We help by:

 In the rural Chinese communities where we work, people need access to clean or reliable sources of water and sanitation facilities to prevent health problems such as diarrhea.
 We have helped by partnering with local officials to provide: